 We’re here to help you understand your options — and the rules of campus traveling — while finding your way.

 Wake Forest operates a fleet of scheduled shuttle lines and on-demand services to members of the campus community.
-Different shuttle lines will take you to parking, Hanes Mall, Target, various apartment complexes and the Downtown Campus.
+Different shuttle lines will take you to parking, Hanes Mall, Target, various apartment complexes, the Downtown Campus, and BB&T Field and the Coliseum for football and men’s basketball games.
 Download the TransLoc Rider app to your smartphone to track each shuttle’s location on the various routes and see estimated times of arrival.
 Nightly, you can use the TransLoc Rider app onCall Demand service for a free ride around campus and to and from surrounding Wake Forest neighborhoods.
 Visit the website for schedules and more information: parking.wfu.edu/ride-the-wake.

 No room in the car for your bike?
 No worries.
 Borrow one for the semester or by the hour. sustainability.wfu.edu/bikeshare

 SharetheRideNC is an electronic ride-sharing board that helps students connect with others who are traveling to the same destination or just in the same direction.
 Rides are matched based on the criteria set by the individuals offering and seeking rides. sharetheridenc.org